Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 ## Expected result
 Error message is displayed indicating that the password field is required

-# Test Case 5: Login with invalid username valid password
+# Test Case 5: Login with invalid username and valid password

 ## Preconditions
 User is on the login page